CLPeh/promotion-tool-example/src/feature-requirement.md

 - promotion limit type

 **Promotion Modification**
+Users can modify reasonable fields of the promotion data only.
 Users are able to:
 - modify the promotion info
 - save changes to the database

 **View Promotion**
+All promotion fields are pre-populated with the existing promotion information.
 Users are able to view:
 - promotion details
 - currency settings